-At mid-semester (end of the first term or nine-weeks) and again at the end of the semester, the academic standing of each student in each course is reported by the instructors.
-Mid-semester grades may be obtained from the Faculty Advisor.
-Final grades will be mailed to the student at the end of the semester.
-Mid-semester grades allow students to evaluate their progress but are not official and are not shown on the transcript.
+At mid-semester (end of the first term or nine-weeks) and again at the end of the semester, the academic standing of each student in his courses in reported by the instructors.
+Copies of the progress reports are mailed to the student's homes at mid-semester and at the end of the semester.
+The student's advisor gives a copy to the student.
+Mid-semester grades allow the student to evaluate his progress but are not official and are not shown on the transcript.
 Semester grades are shown on the transcript.

 Grades are based upon proficiency attained by the student.
-This is demonstrated primarily by the quality of work done in the classroom.
+This is demonstrated primarily by the qualify of work done in the classroom.